dj-nitehawk/MongoDB.Entities/README.md

 [![](https://img.shields.io/nuget/v/MongoDB.Entities.svg)](#) [![](https://img.shields.io/nuget/dt/MongoDB.Entities.svg)](#)
 # MongoDB.Entities
-The library simplifies access to mongodb by abstracting away the C# mongodb driver and providing some additional features on top of it.
+This library simplifies access to mongodb by abstracting away the C# mongodb driver and providing some additional features on top of it.
 The API is clean and intuitive resulting in less lines of code that is more readable/ human friendly than driver code.